bobmagicii/comfykit-custom-nodes/.github/README.md

 and then have a text widget show me all the triggers in play so I can work them into my prompts.

+TODO: make the preset number pull a line number instead. then just have `.tp.text` (trigger positive) and `.tn.txt` (trigger negative) files.

 ## TypecasterImage

 Takes an image, returns the same image.
 Hard typecasted.
 This was to fix